accessdigital/wilson/themes/wilson_theme_starterkit/README.md

 - `postcss` - defined in `postcss.config.js`
   - ensures Tailwind CSS is included in compiled CSS
   - adds vendor prefixes to compiled CSS
-  - minifies CSS (if in production mode)
+  - minifies and formats CSS (if in production mode)

 ### Compile JS
 ```bash